menu

 Demographics

-The citizens of Virginia - Arenzville are slightly better educated than the national average of 21.84% for all cities and towns, with 22.28% of adults in Virginia - Arenzville having a bachelor's degree or advanced degree.
+The population of Virginia - Arenzville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Virginia - Arenzville, 22.28% have at least a bachelor's degree.

 The per capita income in Virginia - Arenzville in 2018 was $34,807, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $139,228 for a family of four.
 However, Virginia - Arenzville contains both very wealthy and poor people as well.